njlochner/nozama-cloudsearch/README.rst

     # (activate if needed)
     workon nozama

-    # Install the project dependancies
+    # Install the project dependencies
     make install

-    # Start the project dependancies ElasticSearch and Mongo
+    # Start the project dependencies ElasticSearch and Mongo
     make up

     # Run the API locally: